COVID-19 Update & Resources

 The Boston Foundation has created a response fund to provide grants to organizations helping people in need now: https://www.tbf.org/what-we-do/special-funds/covid-19-response-fund

-Massachusetts Growth Capital Corporation has created a COVID-19 Loan Fund of $10 million to provide financial relief up to $75,000 to Massachusetts businesses.
-To apply, visit https://www.empoweringsmallbusiness.org/what-we-offer/emergency-loan-funds/covid-19-loan-fund
+Massachusetts Growth Capital Corporation is providing PPP technical assistance and multilingual translation and has created a COVID-19 Loan Fund to provide financial relief to Massachusetts businesses.
+To learn more, visit https://www.empoweringsmallbusiness.org/resources/covid-19-small-business-resources

 Employers who are impacted by COVID-19 can ask for a 60 day grace period for their quarterly reports and pay contributions.
 For more information, visit https://www.mass.gov/info-details/covid-19-guidance-and-directives#businesses-&-employers-